smarkesini/xpack/README.md

 Python (>=3.7), numpy (>=1.15.0), either scipy (>=1.3.1)  (for CPU) or [cupy >=7.0](https://docs-cupy.chainer.org/en/stable/index.html) (for GPU).

 **Recommended**:
 [mpi4py](https://mpi4py.readthedocs.io/en/stable/) for multicore and distributed jobs.
-It uses shared memory if the mpi framework supports it and cuda aware mpi see [^7].
+It uses shared memory if the mpi framework supports it and cuda aware mpi see [^7] (thanks to [@LeoFang](https://github.com/leofang)!).
 If using conda, the feedstock version has cuda-aware mpi support: https://github.com/conda-forge/openmpi-feedstock , https://github.com/conda-forge/mpi4py-feedstock.

-[tomopy](https://tomopy.readthedocs.io/en/latest/) To use tomopy-gridrec and tomopy-astra: tomopy and tomopy-[astra](https://www.astra-toolbox.com/).

 h5py (for reading/saving, with preferred parallel version [hdf5-parallel](https://anaconda.org/Clawpack/hdf5-parallel)).
 [tifffile](https://pypi.org/project/tifffile/) (for saving).

+[tomopy](https://tomopy.readthedocs.io/en/latest/) To use tomopy-gridrec and tomopy-astra: tomopy and tomopy-[astra](https://www.astra-toolbox.com/).

 **Notes**
-* installation * The order of installation should be Tomopy, cupy, mpi4py, then this package.
+*Installation:* The order of installation should be Tomopy, cupy, mpi4py, then this package.
 Tomopy comes with its own libraries that override others.
-* the library saves the Sparse matrices or SpMV each time you change geometry (number of pixels, angles, rotation center, ...).
+*Cache:* the library saves the Sparse matrices or SpMV each time you change geometry (number of pixels, angles, rotation center, ...).
 To clear them, use xtomo.sparse_plan.clean_cache()

 ## Usage (command line)